 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Hypotears (ocular lubricant)?
+What other drugs will affect Hypotears?

-It is not likely that other drugs you take orally or inject will have an effect on ocular lubricant used in the eyes.
-But many drugs can interact with each other.
-Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Medicine used in the eyes is not likely to be affected by other drugs you use.
+But many drugs can interact.
+Tell your doctor about all your current medicines, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Hypotears (ocular lubricant ophthalmic)

-- Side Effects
+- Side effects

 - Drug class: ophthalmic lubricants and irrigations